raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 + Save and run your program.
 It will take quite a long time to run, but as it executes, you should see the results for each rotor choice.

-+ Once the rotor choice and start position have been found, use the `decrypt.py` program you wrote earlier to decrypt the hidden message with the rotor choice and start positions found in your brute-force attack.
++ Once your brute-force attack has found the rotors and start position, plug them into the `decrypt.py` program you wrote earlier and decrypt the full secret message!

 --- collapse ---
 ---